Zircornn-Black/Group3/README.md

 **Clientele**
 Diverse Buyers: Catering to first-time homebuyers, families, young professionals, and retirees.
 Tech Influence: The presence of tech giants impacts the demand for upscale, modern homes.

+**Summary**
+From the following summary, we can see the average prices of the houses per year and the population density based on where the houses are located alongside the prices they fetch based on the year built.
+As expected, the newest houses fetch the highest prices.

 ![Dashboard 1](https://github.com/Zircornn-Black/Group3/assets/158102409/2b280b45-f575-41a9-8253-32a437355546)